Lgajardo87/landsilde-detection-gee/README.md

 ## Usage

-1. Open the script `code/landslide_detection_GEE_RF.js`
+1. Open the script `code/landslide_detection_GEE_RF.js`.
-2. Copy the script into the Google Earth Engine Code Editor
+2. Copy the script into the Google Earth Engine Code Editor.
-3. Define the study area
+3. Define the study area.
+4. Provide a landslide inventory in polygon format to be used as training and validation data.
-4. Set pre- and post-event periods
+5. Set the pre-event and post-event periods relative to the landslide occurrence.
-5. Run
+6. Run the script.

 ## Requirements